5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 						-  2 (Dict) Output Node
 				- etc.

+**IMPORTANT**: Make sure to nail this structure.
+Otherwise there won't be any Input/Output Sources available!

 ##### Possible Configurations: Odd/Even
 We could apply a bit of logic and group even numbered Nodes and odd numbered Nodes together to create a big switch array.